naomimarcussen/va.gov-team/.github/ISSUE_TEMPLATE/Environment-Access-Request-Template.md

 1. Fill out **Description**
 2. Add the label used by your team (eg: `BAH-526`)
 3. Add a comment @department-of-veterans-affairs/vsp-operations to ping the operations team
+4. Please refrain from tagging others in the comments.
-4. When the issue is closed you will be notified and can continue with on-boarding setup
+5. When the issue is closed you will be notified and can continue with on-boarding setup

 # Description